Celebrate the HoLidays With us

 Chances are you’ve seen the decorations going up, heard the music and felt the holiday cheer on your campus.
-From the United States to New Zealand, late November through the New Year is said to be the most festive—and wonderful—time of the year.
+From the United States to New Zealand, December through the New Year is said to be the most festive—and wonderful—time of the year.

 Come December, communities throughout the West observe the religious holidays of Hanukkah and Christmas.
-Commencing on December 24 with eight days of gift-giving is Hanukkah, the Jewish Festival of Lights.
-Check the events schedule at your university’s Jewish student association or nearby community center to see what Hanukkah events you might attend.
+Having commenced on December 12 with eight days of gift-giving is Hanukkah, the Jewish Festival of Lights.
 Celebrated on December 25, Christmas commemorates the birth of Jesus Christ and the overnight arrival of a present-toting Santa Claus.
-Share in the cheer by exchanging gifts with friends and, if you're studying in Europe, by visiting one of its famous Christmas markets.
+Share in the cheer by exchanging gifts with friends and, especially if you're studying abroad in Europe, by visiting one or more of the beautiful Christmas markets.

 Of course, even more holidays than we could mention are celebrated this time of year.
 Due to the diversity of people and celebrations, avoid being specific when extending a holiday greeting this season.
 Simply say, “Happy holidays!”

 All of us at SAF wish you the happiest of holidays!